deannachurch/SBCapstone_CRISPRScreens/README.md

 # SBCapstone_CRISPRScreens

-Identify features that predict essential and non-essential genes.
+Can we develop a model to accurately identify essential genes and determine the features that drive the model?

 ## Background